How can Jesus be the Son of David when he's not Joseph's biological son?

 (USA)

-"the book of the generation of Jesus Christ."
-Although Matthew 1:16 seems to indicate that this is the genealogy of Joseph (the legal but not the biological father of Jesus), we approach the question with God's assurance that this is
+Matthew and Luke's genealogies are presented for a practical purpose, to show us the real humanity of our Lord and Savior Jesus Christ.
+He was truly God yet He was also truly human.
+Matthew 1:1 tells us this is "the book of the generation of Jesus Christ."
+Although Matthew 1:16 seems to indicate that this is the genealogy of Joseph (the legal but not the biological father of Jesus), we approach the question with God's assurance that this is "The book of the generation of Jesus Christ."

-"The book of the generation of Jesus Christ."
-That is enough for us to trust the accuracy of the genealogy and that it IS indeed the genuine genealogy of Jesus' human ancestors.
+That is enough for us to trust the accuracy of the genealogy, that it IS indeed the genealogy of Jesus' human ancestors.
 Because of their similarities then, both Matthew and Luke give the genealogy of Jesus.

 Luke 3:23 seems to indicate that Dr. Luke is giving the genealogy of Joseph although some understand Luke to be giving Mary's genealogy.
 Luke carefully parses his words so that readers understand Joseph is not the biological father of Jesus, Luke 3:23.

-Matthew, Luke and God were no doubt well aware that presenting the genealogies this way would raise questions.
+Matthew, Luke and God were no doubt well aware that presenting these genealogies this way would raise questions.
 Therefore Matthew and Luke were careful to also indicate that Jesus is Messiah, God in the flesh, Matthew 1:23, Luke 1:35, 47.

 Here are the facts we have